-There’s so much to do in New York City with kids, it can be hard to know where to start!
+There are so many fun things to do in NYC with kids, it can be hard to know where to start!
 Taking a bite out of the Big Apple can be daunting, but the rewards are many.
 Families will experience culture, urban living, culinary delights, and adventure in this city that never sleeps!
-Here are the things you must do in NYC with kids!

 Note: the suggestions below are for Manhattan.
 For attraction reviews in other New York boroughs, see Trekaroo’s full New York City activity pages.